-6/30/17 Date Signature of SB Executive Director
+Signature of CSB Executive Director

-- 1 However, the CSB may expend SABG funds for inpatient hospital substance abuse services only when all of the following conditions are met: - a. the individual cannot be effectively treated in a community-based, non-hospital residential program; - b. the daily rate of payment provided to the hospital for providing services does not exceed the comparable daily rate provided by a community-based, non-hospital residential program; - c. a physician determines that the following conditions have been met: (1) the physician certifies that the person's primary diagnosis is substance abuse, (2) the person cannot be treated safely in a community-based, non-hospital residential program, (3) the service can reasonably be expected to improve the person's condition or level of functioning, and (4) the hospital-based substance abuse program follows national standards of substance abuse professional practice; and - d. the service is provided only to the extent that it is medically necessary (e.g., only for those days that the person cannot be safely treated in a community-based residential program).
+However, the CSB may expend SABG funds for inpatient hospital substance abuse services only when all of the following conditions are met:

+- a. the individual cannot be effectively treated in a community-based, non-hospital residential program; - b. the daily rate of payment provided to the hospital for providing services does not exceed the comparable daily rate provided by a community-based, non-hospital residential program; - c. a physician determines that the following conditions have been met: (1) the physician certifies that the person's primary diagnosis is substance abuse, (2) the person cannot be treated safely in a community-based, non-hospital residential program, (3) the service can reasonably be expected to improve the person's condition or level of functioning, and (4) the hospital-based substance abuse program follows national standards of substance abuse professional practice; and - d. the service is provided only to the extent that it is medically necessary (e.g., only for those days that the person cannot be safely treated in a community-based residential program).

-FY 2018 COMMUNITY SERVICES PERFORMANCE CONTRACT RENEWAL AND REVISION Exhibit G: Local Contact for Disbursement of Funds
+Exhibit G: Local Contact for Disbursement of Funds

-1. Name of the CSB: RICHMOND BEHAVILAAL HEALTH AVENDRITY 2.
-City or County designated as the CSB's Fiscal Agent: City OF RULA MOUD co its the CSB is an operating CSB and has been authorized by the governing body of each city or unty that established it to receive state and federal funds directly from the Department and act as own fiscal agent pursuant to Subsection A.18 of § 37.2-504 of the Code of Virginia, do not implete items 3 and 4 below.
+1. Name of the CSB: Richmond Behavioral Health Authority 2.
+City or County designated as the CSB's Fiscal Agent: Richmond, Virginia co its the CSB is an operating CSB and has been authorized by the governing body of each city or unty that established it to receive state and federal funds directly from the Department and act as own fiscal agent pursuant to Subsection A.18 of § 37.2-504 of the Code, do not complete items 3 d 4 below.
 3. Name of the Fiscal Agent's City Manager or County Administrator or Executive: Name: Title: 4.
 Name of the Fiscal Agent's County or City Treasurer or Director of Finance: Name: Title: 5.
-Name, title, and address of the Fiscal Agent official or the name and address of the CSB if it acts as its own fiscal agent to whom checks should be electronically transmitted: Name: John P. Linds Them Title: CEO Address: 107 SOUTH 5th STREET RILIMOND, VA 23219
+Name, title, and address of the Fiscal Agent official or the name and address of the Cas as its own fiscal agent to whom checks should be electronically transmitted: Name: John P. Lindstrom, Ph.D., LCP Title: CEO Address: 107 South 5th Street Richmond, VA 23219 This information should agree with information at the top of the payment document e-mailed to